 Rollinson N. and L. Rowe.
-In press.
+2018.
 Oxygen limitation at the larval stage and the evolution of maternal investment per offspring in aquatic environments.
-The American Naturalist
+The American Naturalist DOI: 10.1086/696857

 Rollinson N. and L. Rowe.
 2018.
 Temperature-dependent oxygen limitation and the rise of Bergmann’s Rule in species with aquatic respiration.
 Evolution DOI: 10.1111/evo.13458

 Perry, J.C., Garroway, C.J., and L. Rowe.
 2017.
 The role of ecology, neutral processes and antagonistic coevolution in an apparent sexual arms race.
 Ecology Letters 20: 1107-1117.

 De Lisle, S.P. and L. Rowe.
 2017.
 Disruptive natural selection predicts divergence between the sexes during adaptive radiation.
 Ecology and Evolution 7: 3590-3601.

 Austen, E.J., Rowe, L., and J.R.
 Stinchcombe.
 2017.
 Explaining the apparent paradox of persistent selection for early flowering.
 New Phytologist 215: 929-934